fixrb/spectus/README.md

 ## Why would I want this library?

-* It's ~200 lines of fast and KISS code.
+* It's 194 lines of fast and KISS code.
 * Atomic state transitions, immutable objects, thread-safe.
-* Generic and consistent DSL for assertions.
+* Provides a generic and consistent DSL for assertions.

 ## API